SumoLogic/sumologic-documentation/docs/get-started/admin.md

 For customers with Enterprise accounts, Sumo Logic provides different APIs to interact with third-party scripts and applications.

-* [Sumo Logic Endpoints] (../../../APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security.md): Sumo Logic has five deployments, or pods, that are assigned depending on the geographic location and the date a Sumo Logic account is created.
+* [Sumo Logic Endpoints](docs/api/getting-started.md#sumo-logic-endpoints-by-deployment-and-firewall-security): Sumo Logic has five deployments, or pods, that are assigned depending on the geographic location and the date a Sumo Logic account is created.
-* [Collector Management API] (../../../APIs/Collector-Management-API.md): The Collector Management API allows you to define an initial Source configuration for your Collectors using a JSON file.
+* [Collector Management API](/docs/api/collectors): The Collector Management API allows you to define an initial Source configuration for your Collectors using a JSON file.
 It also allows you to create, update, and delete Collectors and Sources from an HTTP endpoint.
-* [Search Job API] (../../../APIs/Search-Job-API/About-the-Search-Job-API.md): Sumo Logic exposes the Search Job API for access to resources and log data from third-party scripts and applications.
+* [Search Job API](/docs/api/Search-Job): Sumo Logic exposes the Search Job API for access to resources and log data from third-party scripts and applications.
 The API follows Representational State Transfer (REST) patterns and is optimized for ease of use and consistency.

 ## Sumo Logic apps